ibexa/documentation-developer/docs/commerce/storefront/configure_storefront.md

 ---
-description: Configure Storefront
+description: Configure Storefront, including catalogs used, customer groups and user accounts.
 edition: commerce
 ---
 # Configure Storefront

-The Storefront is accesible under the `<yourdomain>/product-catalog`.
+The Storefront is accessible under the `<yourdomain>/product-catalog`.

 ## Catalog configuration

 With the `ibexa/storefront` package, you can configure the product catalog and make it available to your shop users.

-Before you start configuring the Storefront, make sure you have cerated and configured [catalogs](https://doc.ibexa.co/projects/userguide/en/latest/pim/work_with_catalogs/#create-catalogs) in the Back Office.
+Before you start configuring the Storefront, make sure you have created and configured [catalogs](https://doc.ibexa.co/projects/userguide/en/latest/pim/work_with_catalogs/#create-catalogs) in the Back Office.

-The configuration is avaible under the `ibexa.system.<scope>.storefront.catalog` key.
+The configuration is available under the `ibexa.system.<scope>.storefront.catalog` key.
 It accepts the following values:

 1\.
 All products available for all users: